nishida98/animals-first-test/README.md

 <h1 style="text-align: center;">🐱 Animals First Mock 🐶</h1>

+Simple application that emulates what would be the experience of register a pet and fill the adoption form.

 ## About This Project

-Simple application that emulates what would be the experience of register a pet and fill the adoption form.
+This project has the goal to access my abilities with the following tech stack.

 ## Tech Stack